AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Always extremely dangerous.
 	- Use a third-party component that specializes in them.
 	- OWASP has a great list of precautions to take on their cheatsheetseries.
+- **Errors and Logging**:
+	- Use a SIEM: "Security Incident and Event Management System" to collate all errors and

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?